Mars-Landing-Media/BatchTracker/README.md

 Batch Tracker is packed with features to enhance your update set management processes:

-## Features

-Batch Tracker is packed with features to enhance your update set management processes:

 1. **Batch Management Dashboard**:
    - Centralized dashboard for viewing and managing update set batches.
-   - Filter by categories, statuses, or environments to quickly locate specific batches.

 2. **Audit-Friendly Reporting**:
    - Generate detailed reports for each batch, including batch contents.